Content modeling

 Outline

-- Atomic Shift: Decouple content from containers using blocks to enable cross-site reuse and API-first delivery.
+- Atomic Shift: Decouple content from containers using blocks to enable cross-site reuse and API-first delivery

 In the enterprise PaaS environment of Optimizely CMS 12, content modeling is a foundational architectural decision that directly impacts system performance, multi-site scalability, and the long-term integrity of editorial operations.
 For technical teams, the objective is to build a content model that is atomic, platform-agnostic, and self-governing.